Data Minimization and Avoiding the Over-Retention of Personal Information

 The Rise of Defensible Disposition

-Information governance is fundamentally a business function.
-The Supreme Court recognized that information governance is a business function when it observed that ordinarily, "it is not wrongful for a manager to instruct his employees to comply with a valid document retention policy, even though the policy, in part, is created to keep certain information from others, including the Government" (Arthur Andersen LLP v.
-United States, 544 U.S. 696, 704 (2005)).
 Many other courts have likewise recognized that record retention policies serve important and legitimate business purposes (see, for example, Spanish Peaks Lodge, LLC v.
 Keybank Nat.
 Ass'n, 2012 WL 895465, at *1 n.3 (W.D.
 Pa.
 Mar.
-15, 2012) (denying motion for spoliation sanctions based on evidence destroyed pursuant to a document retention policy, because credible testimony established that “the document retention policy was implemented for legitimate business purposes unconnected with the current litigation”) and Barnett v.
-Deere & Co.,2016 WL 4544052, at *4 (S.D.
+15, 2012) (denying motion for spoliation sanctions based on evidence destroyed under a document retention policy, because credible testimony established that "the document retention policy was implemented for legitimate business purposes unconnected with the current litigation") and Barnett v.
+Deere & Co., 2016 WL 4544052, at *4 (S.D.
 Miss.
 Aug.
-31, 2016) (noting that “[t]he court does ‘not draw an inference of bad faith when documents are destroyed under a routine policy’”) (quoting Russell v.
-Univ. of Tex.,234 Fed.
-Appx.
-195, 208 (5th Cir.
-2007)).
+31, 2016) (noting that "[t]he court does 'not draw an inference of bad faith when documents are destroyed under a routine policy'") (quoting Russell v.
+Univ. of Tex., 234 Fed.
+App'x 195, 208 (5th Cir.
+2007))).
+For more information on drafting a document retention policy, see Practice Note, Drafting a Document Retention Policy .

 The primary purpose of an information governance program is to manage the organization's information in ways that meet the organization's legal and regulatory obligations.
 Simultaneously, the information governance program should contribute to the business's efficiency, productivity, and overall value.
 Digital debris impedes these efforts in many ways, such as by making it difficult for: